jsiek/deduce/FunctionalProgramming.md

 ### Remove Elements from a List

-Define a generic function named `remove_if` that removes elements from a list if satisfy a predicate.
+Define a generic function named `remove_if` that removes elements from a list if they satisfy a predicate.
 So `remove_if` should have two
 parameters: (1) a `List<E>` and (2) a function whose parameter is `E` and whose return type is `bool`.